ujihisa/okta-scim-beta/README.md

 ## Deactivate Account: PATCH /Users/{id}

-Deprovisioning is perhaps the most important reason customers why customers will ask for your application to support provisioning with Okta.
-Your SCIM API should support account deactivation via a PATCH to `/Users/{id}` where the payload of the PATCH request will set the `active` property of the user to `false`.
+Deprovisioning is perhaps the most important reason customers why customers ask that your application supports provisioning with Okta.
+Your SCIM API should support account deactivation via a PATCH to `/Users/{id}` where the payload of the PATCH request sets the `active` property of the user to `false`.

 Your SCIM API should allow account updates at the attribute level.
 If entitlements are supported, your SCIM API should also be able